 Multnomah County Central Courthouse

-The new courthouse project focused on three main goals:
+The courthouse project team focused on three main goals:

 - Improving public experience